noxtoby/TADPOLE/evaluation/README.txt

 The following scripts need to be run in this order:
   1. TADPOLE_SimpleForecastExample.m (MATLAB) - constructs a simple forecast from the D2 dataset.
 Requires TADPOLE_D1_D2.csv spreadsheet.
 You can use this MATLAB script as a starting point for making your own forecasts via MATLAB, and generating a spreadsheet with the correct format for submission to the challenge.
-  2. makeDummyD4.py (Python) - builds a dummy D4 dataset, which would be similar in format to the real D4
+  2. makeDummyD4.py (Python 3) - builds a dummy D4 dataset, which would be similar in format to the real D4
-  3. evalOneSubmission.py (Python) - evaluates the previously-generated user forecasts against the D4 dummy dataset
+  3. evalOneSubmission.py (Python 3) - evaluates the previously-generated user forecasts against the D4 dummy dataset

 See the Makefile (eval section) for how to run the scripts